IshuPrabhakar/DSA-Practice/Java/Backtrack/Notes.md

 ```
 - In this Question there is number which represent letter int it Ex 2 => abc, 3 => def
 - So we have to loop through these character one by one as well to make combinations
-- and make recursive call as well Do update index accordingliy
+- and make recursive call as well Do update index accordingly

+2.